About ripple and noise

 | Load Current | 1A | |||

-Both “Ripple” and “Noise” refer to slight fluctuations contained in the DC output voltage.
-Ideally, these should be zero, but due to technical reasons, it is difficult to eliminate them completely.
-The smaller these fluctuations, the better the performance of the AC adapter.
+Both "Ripple" and "Noise" indicate minute fluctuations contained in the DC output voltage.
+Ideally, they should be 0 (zero), but in principle it is difficult to eliminate them completely.
+Therefore, how small they are determines the performance of the AC/DC Power Adapter.

-However, having smaller values does not automatically mean it is a “better AC adapter.”
-Reducing ripple and noise impacts the number and size of components used, which can make the adapter larger, heavier, and more expensive.
+However, smaller does not necessarily mean a "better AC/DC Power Adapter".
+Reducing "Ripple" and "Noise" affects the number and size of components used, resulting in a larger, heavier, and more expensive product.

-Now, to explain the difference between “Ripple” and “Noise,” according to the standards set by the Japan Electronics and Information Technology Industries Association (JEITA), the following chart provides definitions.
+Now, regarding the difference between "Ripple" and "Noise", the standards of the Japan Electronics and Information Technology Industries Association (JEITA) define them as shown in the figure below.

 (Excerpt from JEITA standards)